 The piriformis syndrome is a condition in which the piriformis muscle irritates the sciatic nerve, causing pain in the buttocks and referring pain along the course of the sciatic nerve.
 This referred pain, called “sciatica”, often goes down the back of the thigh and/or into the lower back.
 Piriformis syndrome is six times more likely to occur in women than men.
-At Georgia Clinic of Chiropractic (Augusta, GA) we treat regularly patients suffering from piriformis syndrome, many of whom became injured due to a variety of sports or athletic activities.
+As experienced Augusta GA Chiropractors, Georgia Clinic of Chiropractic regularly treats patients suffering from piriformis syndrome, many of whom became injured due to a variety of sports or athletic activities.

 What is Piriformis Syndrome?

 - The piriformis muscle is one of the small muscles deep in the buttocks that rotates the leg outwards.

 - It runs from the base of the spine (the sacrum) and attaches to the thigh bone (femur) roughly where the outside crease in your bum is.

 - The sciatic nerve runs very close to this muscle and in some people (around 10% of the population) it passes straight through the muscles’ fibers!

 - If the piriformis muscle becomes tight it can put pressure on the sciatic nerve and cause pain which can radiate down the leg, commonly known as sciatic pain.

 - It has been suggested that this condition would be better referred to as piriformis impingement due to the impingement of the sciatic nerve.